abaratta/schedule-meeting/README.md

 - The workflow is triggered via a **GitHub repository dispatch event**.
 - Pickaxe (or any external system) sends a **preferred date and user timezone** via GitHub API.
 - GitHub Actions executes `fetch_availability.py`.
+- The available slots are directly returned in the API response to `https://api.github.com/repos/{GITHUB_REPO}/dispatches`.

 ### **2️⃣ Fetching and Converting Available Slots**
 - `fetch_availability.py`:
   - Converts the preferred date to **Australia/Melbourne time**.
   - Calls **TidyCal API** to retrieve available slots.
   - Converts slots **back to the user's time zone**.
-  - Saves the available slots in `output.json`.
+  - Returns the available slots as a **JSON response**.

-### **3️⃣ Retrieving Available Slots**
+### **3️⃣ Returning Available Slots in API Response**
+- Instead of storing the available slots in `output.json`, they are **sent directly in the API response** when the GitHub workflow runs.
-- Pickaxe or an external system fetches `output.json` from GitHub to display available times to the user.
+- Pickaxe or an external system can **immediately retrieve and display the available slots**.
 - Once the user selects a time, a separate **meeting booking function** is triggered.

 ---